codebymedu/creator-portfolio-manager/README.md

 ## Features

-- Create a Portfolio: Creators can set up their portfolio in minutes.
+- **Create a Portfolio**: (Work in progress) Creators can set up their portfolio in minutes.
-- Add Gigs: (Upcoming) Creators will be able to post gigs directly in their portfolios.
+- **Add Gigs**: (Upcoming) Creators will be able to post gigs directly in their portfolios.
-- Interaction with Brands: (Upcoming) Brands and other users can view these gigs and contact creators to purchase their services directly through the platform.
+- **Interaction with Brands**: (Upcoming) Brands and other users can view these gigs and contact creators to purchase their services directly through the platform.

 ## Technologies Used

 - Next.js 14
 - React Components (Server and Client side)
 - Server Actions
-- Supabase (for backend services)
+- Supabase (for backend)
 - TailwindCSS (for styling)

 ## Project Status